Cook Group Discord Guide

 Safety signals to watch

-• Avoid downloads, login prompts, and links that do not match the official workflow.
+- Avoid downloads, login prompts, and links that do not match the official process.

 Glossary